 - Rub your eye

 - Allow soap or shampoo to get into your eye

 - Drive until you get clearance from your doctor

 - Wear eye make-up for at least 4 weeks

 - Fly without seeking advice from your doctor

 You can expect to return to most normal activities during the first week.
 If you work, how soon you can return will largely depend on your type of job and if you need new glasses.
-Dr. Rosenbaum will advise you on the most appropriate times to resume other activities.
+Our Doctors will advise you on the most appropriate times to resume other activities.
 Following your surgeon’s instructions regarding what you should and should not do after your cataract surgery is important.

 Several follow up appointments will be scheduled during your cataract surgery recovery time.
 A secondary cataract may develop during the first few months following cataract removal.
 This is a common complication following cataract removal and can be corrected with a painless procedure called a capsulotomy.